EternityForest/AnyoneCanDoIt/README.md

 You are trying to make excellent products.
 Not use up excellent materials.
 Every ounce of matter, be it steel or gold, is a waste.

-When someone says "Solid gold" they mean "I probably polluted an entire village somewhere because I didn't have any better ideas"
+When someone says "solid gold" they mean "I probably polluted an entire village somewhere because I didn't have any better ideas"

-This applies to non-physical "Material" too, like lines of code.
+This applies to non-physical "material" too, like lines of code.
 Anything you have to buy, carry, maintain, etc, is a liability.

 Go with things that are cheap, common, and inert.